 5 | broke millennial: stop scraping by and get your financial life together by Erin Lowry

 I just as disappointed with this book as I was with The Financial Diet that I mentioned in my books I read in 2018 post.
-I enjoyed watching Erin on The Financial Diet’s YouTube channel and thought her book would be very informative.
+Although, I enjoy watching Erin on The Financial Diet’s YouTube channel and thought her book would be very informative.
 But I think I know more about personal finance, saving, and investing then I thought I did.

 If you’re just starting out with budgeting, learning about truly saving, etc. then you may enjoy this book.
 It was kinda all over the place for me, but it helped me realize that I know more than I thought and I need to implement what I know more.